unlimitedsola/log4j2-rce-poc/README.md

 - JDK 1.8

-Note: JDK 1.8 is required for `payload-server` to compile, but the `victim-app` is vulnerable up until JDK 15 because the Nashorn engine was removed in JDK 15.
+Note: JDK 1.8 is required for `payload-server` to compile, but the `victim-app` is vulnerable up until JDK 15 because [the Nashorn engine was removed in JDK 15][].

 ## To Test